Shadowing (3 Weeks)

 The second lecture is strictly related to medical ethics.
 It is hosted by Dr. Annette Mendola, Assistant Professor and Chief, Division of Clinical Ethics.

 There are additional shadowing opportunities for students who wish to experience life in the ER.
-During the four weeks of the Summer Lecture Series, students are allowed to shadow trauma doctors and residents on overnight rotations, including weekends.
+During the three weeks of the Summer Lecture Series, students are allowed to shadow trauma doctors and residents on overnight rotations, including weekends.

 If you would like to apply for the Medical Explorations Program, please visit our application page.